Javascript Flow Processor

 To understand how a Source must be structured to work in a Javascript Asset, please consult the Javascript Language Reference.

-# Service Mappings
+Service Mappings

 Javascripts may make use of Services which you may have configured here.
 These methods could be database operations, HTTP-request and whatever else Services do provide.

-Let's say your Javascript invokes a HTTP-Service which provides a method to retrieve the current Bitcoin price via a REST-Api.
+Let's say your Javascript invokes an HTTP-Service which provides a method to retrieve the current Bitcoin price via a REST-Api.
 Let's also assume that the name of the Service to be linked is BTCService.

 1. Add a Service Mapping by clicking on Add Service Mapping (1).